-This document offers guidance on how best to embed and promote the following
+This document offers guidance on how best to embed and promote the following principles:

-The safety and welfare of every child and young person is paramount and must take precedence over all other considerations at all times.

-- Children and young people have the right to be treated equally, to be believed and to be protected from abuse and harm regardless of their age, gender, disability, culture, language, racial origin, religious beliefs or sexual orientation. - Staff and volunteers have a moral and statutory duty of care towards children and young people in their care. - The Irish FA will continuously work to ensure that all children and young people can enjoy the positive benefits of football by participating in an environment that is safe and free from harm.
+- The safety and welfare of every child and young person is of paramount importance and must take precedence over all other considerations at all times. - Children and young people have the right to be treated equally, to be believed and to be protected from abuse and harm.
+Staff and volunteers have a moral and statutory duty of care towards children and young people in their care. - The Irish FA will continuously work to ensure that all children and young people can enjoy the positive benefits of football by participating in an environment that is safe and free from harm.
 Any behaviour that compromises the safety and wellbeing of children and young people must be reported immediately.
 All suspicions and allegations of abuse will be taken seriously and acted upon in line with statutory and Association guidelines.

-1.3 CORE VALUES
+1.3 Core Values